 - Kocoum in Disney's Pocahontas, mainly because he's annoyed at John Smith for getting romantically involved with his intended bride (the title character, who is also The Chief's Daughter).
 He ends up getting killed by Thomas (John Smith's friend) while trying to murder Smith.

-- Vanir, the only elf that doesn't fawn over The Hero, in Inheritance Cycle.
+- Vanir, the only elf that doesn't fawn over The Hero, in the Inheritance Cycle.
 Because of this, he's much beloved of the Hatedom.

-- Gender-flipped in Uglies, with newcomer Tally Youngblood as the Mighty Whitey, David, The Leader's Son as the love interest, and Shay, Tally's old friend who had joined the Smokies earlier, as The Native Rival.
+- Gender-flipped in Uglies, with newcomer Tally Youngblood as the Mighty Whitey, David, The Leader's Son as the love interest, and Shay, Tally's old friend who had joined the Smokies earlier, as the Native Rival.
 When the situation repeats itself in Pretties, with a new group and love interest, it's small wonder Shay turns evil.